segmentio/segment-docs/src/engage/journeys/journey-context.md

 ## Context structure

-The structure of journey context ensures that event-specific data gets organized and is accessible throughout the journey workflow.
+The structure of journey context organizes event-specific data gets and makes it accessible throughout the journey workflow.
 By standardizing how data is stored, Segment makes it easier to reference, use, and send this information at different stages of a journey.

-### How Journey context is structured

 Journey context is organized as a collection of key-value pairs, where each key represents a data point or category, and its value holds the associated data.
 This structure supports various types of information, like event properties, split outcomes, and function outputs.